When to visit the vet?

 -

 Are there certain breeds that are more prone to glaucoma?
-In some breeds, such as the Siamese cat and the Burmese cat, it is believed that they have a higher risk of developing glaucoma.
-This could be due to genetic factors.
+In some breeds, such as the Siamese and Burmese, it is believed they have a higher risk of developing glaucoma.
+This could be due to geneticsGenetics is the science of genes, heredity, and the variation of organisms.
+It studies how genetic information is passed from generation to generation and how it influences the development, appearance, and behavior of living things. factors.

 -